Our portfolio includes some of the best lodges in Zambia, ranging from classic, luxury and good value for you to explore.

 Appropriately named for the waters of the Ngwenya channel rushing by, this camp offers authentic accommodation in a wildlife-rich national park.
 It’s ideal for travellers interested in exploring the area via vehicle, walking, and boating safaris!

 Named after the winterthorn trees in its grounds, Anabezi is a stunning property in a wildlife-rich national park.
 It’s highly recommended for travellers interested in enjoying a thorough exploration of the Lower Zambezi!

 With a strong focus on classic safari activities, this camp is perfect for travellers seeking authentic experiences in the South Luangwa!
 The minimum age requirement is 12 years, but children aged 6–11 are welcome when the camp is booked exclusively.

 One of the newest additions to the South Luangwa, this walking-only camp is perfect for travellers seeking authentic experiences of the national park!
 The minimum age requirement is 12 years.

-Scheduled to welcome its first guests in July 2019, new Takwela Camp is the first property in the North Luangwa to offer vehicle as well as walking safaris!
+Scheduled to welcome its first guests in July 2019, the new Takwela Camp looks set to be a fantastic addition to the North Luangwa, offering vehicle as well as walking safaris!